marko-js/marko/README.md

 }
 ```

 Every tag should be associated with a renderer.
-When a custom tag is used in a template, the renderer will be invoked at render time to produce the HTML/output (if any).
+When a custom tag is used in a template, the renderer will be invoked at render time to produce the HTML/output.

 #### Defining Attributes

 If you provide attributes then the Raptor Templates compiler will do validation to make sure only the supported attributes are provided.
-A "*" attribute is a special wildcard attribute that allows any attribute to be passed in.
+A wildcard attribute (`"*"`) allows any attribute to be passed in.
 Below are sample attribute definitions:

 _Multiple attributes:_
 ```json